Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 5 Mei 2025 17.31.55 UTC
+- WIB: Senin, 5 Mei 2025 18.22.46 UTC
-- WITA: Senin, 5 Mei 2025 18.31.55 UTC
+- WITA: Senin, 5 Mei 2025 19.22.46 UTC
-- WIT: Senin, 5 Mei 2025 19.31.55 UTC
+- WIT: Senin, 5 Mei 2025 20.22.46 UTC

 Kutipan Inspiratif:
-"The negative side of the American Dream comes when people pursue success at any cost, which in turn destroys the vision and the dream."
+"There is only one thing worse than fighting with allies and that is fighting without them."

-Kategori: success
+Kategori: friendship